 STORMWATER MANAGEMENT IN ORDER TO PROTECT WATER QUALITY AND

 QUANTITY AND TO COMPLY WITH STATE LAW REQUIREMENTS

+APPROVED BY THE BOARD OF SUPERVISORS OF CRAIG COUNTY AT A

+REGULAR MEETING, APRIL 2ND, 2015

 Section 1-1.
 PURPOSE AND AUTHORITY.

 The purpose of this Ordinance is to ensure the general health, safety, and welfare of the citizens of Craig County, Virginia and protect the quality and quantity of state waters from the potential harm of unmanaged stormwater, including protection from land disturbing activities causing unreasonable degradation of properties, water quality, stream channels, and other natural resources, and to establish procedures whereby stormwater requirements related to water quality and quantity shall be administered and enforced.